lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

    in Appendix B.

-## Formats
+## Formats {#Fragfor}

-This section defines the fragment format, the fragmentation header formats, and the ACK format.
+This section defines the fragment format, the All-0 and All-1 frames, the ACK format and the Abort frames.

-### Fragment format {#Fragfor}
+### Fragment format

    A fragment comprises a fragmentation header and a fragment payload, and conforms to the format shown in {{Fig-FragFormat}}.
 The fragment payload carries a subset of either a SCHC header